CookieAvenger/Tiny-Manga-Downloader/README.md

 Small C program to download entire series and update already downloaded ones.
 Can save each chapter as a comic book archive, and can delete duplicate images (works for some scanlator images).
-Experimental image duplication finder coming up to try and remove all possible scanlator images
+Experimental image duplication finder to try and remove all possible scanlator images

 kissmanga.com supported, mangasee support coming